enjoy-digital/litex/doc/simulation.rst

 Role
 ====

 The runner object is responsible for starting the external simulator, loading the VPI module, and feeding the generated Verilog into the simulator.

 It must implement a ``start`` method, called by the ``Simulator``, which takes two strings as parameters.
-They contain respectively the Verilog source of the top-level design and the converted fragment.
+They contain respectively the Verilog source of the top-level design and the converted module.

 Icarus Verilog support
 ======================

 Migen comes with a ``migen.sim.icarus.Runner`` object that supports Icarus Verilog.

 Its constructor has the following optional parameters: